-Shakespeare is showing us, in another flash of insight which must be worked for with the effort of attention before it fully yields up its most poignant meaning, that to avoid such attachments may indeed be safe, but safe as it may be, it is not to live life to the fullest — even if to love deeply means to expose oneself to the potential of the deepest possible kind of grief.
+Shakespeare is showing us, in another flash of insight which must be worked at with the effort of attention before it fully yields its most poignant meaning, that to avoid such attachments may indeed be safe, but safe as it may be, it is not to live life to the fullest — even if to love deeply means to expose oneself to the potential of the deepest possible kind of grief.

 The more fundamental the connection, the more profound the emotional intimacy.

 The more profound the emotional intimacy, the deeper the love.

 The deeper the love, the more potential for grief — but also for more joy and authentic happiness and even goodness.

 And that is what I think Sonnet 73 is largely about.